mcs07/PubChemPy/docs/guide/gettingstarted.md

 ## Searching

 What if you don't know the PubChem CID of the Compound you want?
-Just use the {func}`~pubchempy.get_compounds` function:
+Just use the {func}`~pubchempy.get_compounds` function, for example with a compound name input:

 ```pycon
 >>> results = pcp.get_compounds("Glucose", "name")